NEZNAMY/VelocityScoreboardAPI/README.md

 **VelocityScoreboardAPI** is an API plugin by NEZNAMY ([TAB](https://github.com/NEZNAMY/TAB)), William278 ([Velocitab](https://github.com/WiIIiam278/Velocitab)) and AlexDev_  ([Velocitab](https://github.com/WiIIiam278/Velocitab)), providing Velocity proxy servers with an API for interfacing with Scoreboard.
 This allows developers a standard way of performing scoreboard/team operations in lieu of an API provided by Velocity.
 This plugin does not provide any features on its own.

 ## Server owners
 Please add the plugin to your Velocity server's plugins folder.
 Make sure you are running the latest version of Velocity (check the requirements below).
-The VelocityScoreboardAPI plugin does not have a config file.

 ### Requirements
 * Java 17+